 An application for approval is to be made to Council's Environmental Health Unit along with the relevant form, fee and plans.
 The relevant new application form is to be completed in its entirety including submitting all relevant information required on the form.

 AF-CP01 – Caravan Park Licence – New Premises Application Form

 AF-CP02 – Caravan Park Licence – Amend Existing Licence Application Form

 Step 2: Plan Assessment and Approval

 Council's Environmental Health Unit will assess the application against the relevant requirements of the Local Law No. 1 (Administration) 2011, Subordinate Local Law No. 1.8 (Caravan Parks) 2011 and any relevant Council Policies.
 If additional information is required, an Environmental Health Officer will contact you to discuss further.
 An initial assessment of your application will be made to see if your activity is suitable to progress to the next stage of application, for which you will be notified in writing and invoiced for the applicable annual licence fee.

 Step 1: Final Inspection

-An EHO is required to undertake a final inspection of the premises prior to opening and operating to the public.
-Once your premises has been constructed and your annual licence fee is received, an EHO will arrange for a final inspection to be undertaken to determine compliance with relevant aspects of the initial assessment and Local Law.
+An Environmental Health Officer is required to undertake a final inspection of the premises prior to opening and operating to the public.
+Once your premises has been constructed and your annual licence fee is received, an Environmental Health Officer will arrange for a final inspection to be undertaken to determine compliance with relevant aspects of the initial assessment and Local Law.

 Step 2: Licence Approval

-Your approval to operate (licence) will be sent to you once an EHO has completed a final inspection and is satisfied all requirements have been met.
+Your approval to operate (licence) will be sent to you once an Environmental Health Officer has completed a final inspection and is satisfied all requirements have been met.
 If approval is conditional on other work being carried out, a time frame will be negotiated in which the outstanding work must be completed.